 SnapManager per-server licenses are supported with ONTAP Cloud.
 Per-storage system (SnapManager suite) licenses are not supported.

 Unsupported ONTAP features

-The following features are not supported with ONTAP Cloud for AWS:
+The following features are not supported with ONTAP Cloud:

 Aggregate-level inline deduplication

 Intranode LIF failover

 Multi-tenancy (only one data-serving SVM is supported, as noted in the SVM limitation above)

 The following known limitations affect ONTAP Cloud in AWS.

 False alarms reported by Amazon CloudWatch

 ONTAP Cloud does not release CPUs when idle, so Amazon CloudWatch can report a high CPU warning for the EC2 instance because it sees 100% usage.
 You can ignore this alarm.
 The ONTAP statistics command displays the true usage of the CPUs.